-The total fee listed above is an example of the fees payable to the University for the whole programme of study if completed in one year.
+*The total fee listed above is an example of the fees payable to the University for the whole programme of study when completed in one year.
 The example is calculated using the current fees and does not reflect any annual change in fees if you take more than one year to complete your course.
 If you study for longer than one year, you will need to pay additional fees.

 When to pay

 Once you have received an offer from the University, you should inform the institution at which you plan to study.
 You should then complete your registration with the University of London and pay the University's fees.